theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 Using the `-H`{.bash} option forces the filename to be output when there is only a single text being searched.

-**Counting the number of matches**
+(@Example2) **Counting the number of matches**

 ```bash
 pdfgrep -e '[Ss]ch[aä]tz' HdE\ German.pdf -H -c
 ```

+Character classes inside the square brackets will match any of those characters.

-**Quickly eyeballing the number of matches across different texts**
+(@Example3) **Quickly eyeballing the number of matches across different texts**

 ```bash
  pdfgrep -e '[Ss]ch[aä]tz' HdE\ German.pdf HdV\ German.pdf -c
 ```

+The `-c` flag is used to count the number of matches, per file.
 The result shows that although the HdV and the HdE are comparable in line count, HdE seems to use the language of treasure more frequently.

-**Dealing with lower quality OCR and spelling variation**
+(@Example4) **Dealing with lower quality OCR and spelling variation**

 ```bash
  pdfgrep *.pdf -e 'G[aei]hen(n)?a' --page-number=label -H